iaayush18/sticky-board/README.md

-# Welcome to your Aayush's Git Lab Project
+# Welcome to your Aayush's Git Hub Lab Project

 ## Project info